swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// - Parameters:
   ///   - subrange: The subrange of the array to replace.
 The bounds of
   ///      the range must be valid indices in the array.
-  ///   - newItemCount: the maximum number of items to replace the old subrange.
+  ///   - newItemCount: The maximum number of new items to insert in place of the old subrange.
   ///   - initializer: A callback that gets called at most once to directly
   ///      populate newly reserved storage within the array.
 The function
   ///      is always called with an empty output span.